LEEYJ1021/hk-airbnb-conformity-survival-audit/docs/LIMITATIONS.md

 # Limitations of this re-audit

+> **Cross-reference note (added when the manuscript was scoped to H1/H2 only).**
+> The manuscript currently in preparation, *"Convergence Without Divergence,"*
+> restates item 1 (`sem_distance` provenance) and item 4 (first-spell restriction)
+> below as its own "Boundary Conditions and Directions for Future Research"
+> (Section 8), reframed there as a forward-looking research agenda rather than as
+> unresolved problems.
+Items 2 (SAR model), 3 (`dataset_0322.xlsx`), 5
+> (quarter-count discrepancy), and the H3 split-instability finding referenced in
+> item 6 are **not** restated in the manuscript — Section 8 mentions only, in
+> passing, that the panel does not support a spatial extension.
+The full
+> diagnostic trail for *why* H3 and the SAR model fail — the actual subgroup
+> coefficients, the split-sensitivity check across three district-handling rules
+> (Figure S1), the district-imbalance numbers — lives only here.
+Read this file
+> as the superset of the manuscript's Section 8: everything load-bearing in the
+> manuscript traces back to a point below, but not everything below made it into
+> the manuscript.

 This document lists, in one place, everything this repository does and does not resolve about the data and results it works with.
 It is meant to be read alongside the main README, not as a replacement for it.
 Nothing here should